What is ‘parental burnout’ and what can you do about it?

 We’re not saying parenting can be made easy with the wave of a wand.
 (Although how cool would that be!)
 So yes, parenting is tough and will continue to be.
 It will stretch you thin and in moments of absolute chaos will force you to go crazy.

-However, the good news is that there are effective ways to manage and reduce the risk of burnout.
+However, the good news is that there are effective ways to manage the physical and mental health challenges of burnout.
 Think of these like the fairy godmother who pops in to save the night!

-These small steps help create a pattern of positive behaviour that balances the stresses of parenting.
-Remember, it’s not about the duration of self-care but the quality and consistency of these moments.
+These small actions help create a positive routine that balances the stresses of parenting.
+Remember, it’s not about how long you spend on self-care but about the quality and consistency of those moments.

-During these times, practice self-compassion.
-Be kind to yourself and cut yourself some slack rather than being overly critical.
-Research shows that parents who treat themselves kindly often enjoy better health and more fulfilling interactions with their children, leading to positive outcomes for the entire family.
+When you’re in that space, practice self-compassion.
+Be gentle with yourself and cut yourself some slack.
+Research shows that parents who treat themselves kindly tend to have better health and more fulfilling interactions with their kids.
+This benefits you and leads to positive outcomes for the whole family.

 Recognise when you’re overwhelmed and don’t hesitate to ask for help.
 Whether from a partner, a supportive friend, or an allied health professional like a GP or mental health professional, seeking support is a key life skill and a sign of strength.
-Support systems, including extended family and mental health professionals, can provide practical and emotional support during challenging times.
+Support systems, including extended family and mental health professionals, can provide practical and emotional support when times get tough.

 Flexible work arrangements can be a lifeline for working parents, especially single parents.
 Employers and colleagues should stay alert to signs of job burnout and offer support proactively, helping to create a supportive work environment that acknowledges the broader parenting responsibilities and challenges.